fdeblasio/pokeemerald-expansion/notes.md

         1: 151
         5: 156
 - Turn some Normal/Flying types into either pure Flying or Flying/Normal?
+- More macros for almost identical forms (like Mimikyu)
 - Add in GMax forms as Megas with +20 to every non-HP stat? (or 40 to attacking and 0 to non-attacking)
 - Eventually remove RSE and/or BDSP teachable moves?
 - Merge Deoxys teachable learnsets?